Barefooot/AwakeningServerMod/README.md

-# Awakening
+# Awakening Server Mod
-Public mod with selected parts of the Awakening server.
+Public mod with selected parts from the Awakening Server.